kosbys/weather-finch/README.md

 <h1 align="center">
  Weather Finch </h1>
-A small app that allows you to search for the current temperature of any city in the world while also treating you to a bird from the sam
+A small app that allows you to search for the current temperature of any city in the world while also treating you to a bird from the given location.

 # :blue_book: Get started